 My Illustration Process

-If you have not done so already, please take a look at my portfolio to see if my Illustration style is a good fit for your project.
-With a good creative brief that allows enough time I can bring a lot to an Illustration and am good at taking direction with a professional attitude.
+If you have not already, please take a look at my portfolio to see if my Illustration style is a good fit for your project.
+I can bring a lot to an Illustration and am good at taking direction with a professional attitude.

 Stage 1: brief

-When receiving an email about a new Illustration project, unless you have told me all the specifics of the brief I need to know already, I will ask you to fill in a questionnaire as this will help the project go smoothly and give me a good understanding of who you are and what you need from me.
-You can also fill in my online questionnaire here.
+When receiving an email about a new Illustration project I will ask you to fill in a questionnaire.
+This will help the project go well and give me a good understanding of who you are and what you need from me.

 Pricing Illustration depends on many variables.
 Each project is unique and requires different license rights depending on what it is for.

 Unless you need other uses, the base license I grant my images at is an exclusive license for one time use in one country only.
 Extra license uses can be discussed.